Cruciferous vegetables and estrogen are tightly linked. By eating more cruciferous vegetables, you can help improve estrogen conditions.

 - Roast florets or “steaks” or substitute for pizza crust.

 - The secret to kale is citrus!
 Kale is a wonderful addition to any salad.
-Remove the stems and slice into thin ribbons.
+Remove the stems and slice them into thin ribbons.

-- Kale Chips – Bake kale with olive oil, salt and pepper at 350 F degrees for 10 minutes.
+- Kale Chips – Bake kale with olive oil, salt, and pepper at 350 F degrees for 10 minutes.

 - This spicy green is the perfect kick to add to any tossed salad with feta and balsamic dressing.

 - Try planting arugula in the herb garden for extra soft leaves.

 As you can see, there are so many delicious ways to add cruciferous vegetables to your diet.
 Your body will thank you.

 Cruciferous vegetables are natural estrogen stabilizers and cancer-fighting foods.
 Multiple studies support their preventive effects.
 As a rule, try to remember to include a variety of colors and cooking methods to receive the full advantage of cruciferous vegetables.

 Whether you want the hormonal bonus or not, cruciferous vegetables are always a good idea for fiber, vitamins, and essential minerals.